 Rain barrels continue to grow in popularity across the country.
 However, one of its biggest drawbacks is its dull appearance.
 Some people are less likely to use them given their negative aesthetic impact on residential and commercial landscaping, even though they conserve water and save money.
 The “Save Local Waters” initiative believes that producing beautiful artistic rain barrels that have unique painted details will make them more desirable and naturally increase interest to promote their use.

-This year, Ms. Kopf’s Painting and Mixed Media students will be creating 3 Rain Barrels for this year’s event.
+Ms. Kopf’s Painting and Public Art and Ms. Schorsch’s National Art Honor Society students will be creating 4 Rain Barrels for this year’s event!
 Congratulations to all of the students who were selected by their peers to submit pieces for the jurying.

-Congratulations to Alaina Broughton (12), Juliana Meads (10), and Sarah Young (9) on the selection of their design by the “Save Local Waters” committee for this year’s event!
+Congratulations to Lauren Brewer, Kaylee Butts, Stephanie Herold, and Riley Ludwig on the selection of their design by the “Save Local Waters” committee for this year’s event!